taojiashu/ml_privacy_meter/research/2025_ramia/README.md

 SaTML 2025

 ## Repository setup
 The code provided is refactored to reuse as many existing functions in the open-source [Privacy Meter](https://github.com/privacytrustlab/ml_privacy_meter) as possible.
-However, since the CIFAR-10 models are written in JAX, which is not very different to the PyTorch pipeline of Privacy Meter, we provide our script (adapted from [LiRA]((https://github.com/carlini/privacy/tree/better-mi/research/mi_lira_2021))) that computes the model signals in `mi_lira_2021/inference.py`, and the attack in a jupyter notebook `cifar10_wideresnet_ramia.ipynb`.
+However, since the CIFAR-10 models are written in JAX, which is not very compatible to the PyTorch pipeline of Privacy Meter, we provide our script (adapted from [LiRA]((https://github.com/carlini/privacy/tree/better-mi/research/mi_lira_2021))) that computes the model signals in `mi_lira_2021/inference.py`, and the attack in a jupyter notebook `cifar10_wideresnet_ramia.ipynb`.

-For our experiments with CelebA, the task is a multi-class classification problem where the output is 40-dimensional.
+In our experiments with CelebA, the task is a multi-class classification problem where the output is 40-dimensional.
 Since there would be an entire seperate logic to handle this dataset, training script, signal computation and aggregation, we also simply provide the demo notebook `celeba_ramia.ipynb` one can use to run the same attack.

 ## Installation Instructions
 For all experiments except CIFAR-10, please refer to the installation instructions of the [Privacy Meter](https://github.com/privacytrustlab/ml_privacy_meter).
 To run the CIFAR-10 experiments, additional JAX libraries are needed.
 Please refer to the CIFAR-10 section in the "Training Models" section below for more details.